Penguins on the beach - photo by Casey Allen - photo by Casey Allen

 Te Dovalpage of The Taos News interviews Tara Waters Lumpkin in her report on how Voices for Biodiversity (V4B) is using storytelling to empower and connect people with other species and nature.
 In this interview Dr. Lumpkin describes V4B as “local, but globally so.”

-National Federation of Press Women awards honorable mention in communication to Voices for Biodiversity
+National Federation of Press Women Awards Honorable Mention for Best Website to Voices for Biodiversity Founder, Tara Lumpkin

 - Jul 05, 2016

-The National Federation of Press Women awards an honorable mention to Tara Waters Lumpkin for the website Voices for Biodiversity being the “best website edited or managed by a nonprofit, government agency or educational organization” in its annual national communications contest.
-In 2015 Voices for Biodiversity won first prize for this award as well.
+The National Federation of Press Women has awarded an honorable mention to Founder Tara Waters Lumpkin for the website Voices for Biodiversity being the “best website edited or managed by a nonprofit, government agency or educational organization” in its annual national communications contest.
 The NFPW is a nationwide organization of women and men pursuing careers across the communications spectrum, including print and electronic journalism, freelancing, new media, books, public relations, marketing, graphic design, photography, advertising, radio and television.

 - May 06, 2016